Graduate Student Virtual Travel Grant - USDN3

-The goal of this award is to facilitate the professional development of neuroscience/behavioral science, biomedical engineering, bioinformatics, and materials chemistry graduate students/research staff associated with the Center for Brain and Behavior Research (CBBRe) and/or the Neuroscience, Nanotechnology & Network (USD-N3) program by supporting their travel to professional meetings.
+The goal of this award is to facilitate the professional development of neuroscience/behavioral science, biomedical engineering, bioinformatics, and materials chemistry graduate students associated with the Neuroscience, Nanotechnology & Network (USD-N3) program by supporting their travel to professional meetings.
 This provides an opportunity for the recipient to present his/her own research, to interact with peers and established scientists, and to develop professional contacts to facilitate their career development.

-The award supports graduate student/research staff expenses for traveling to and presenting their research at a professional meeting.
-Funds may be requested to attend either a discipline-specific meeting (e.g. the Society for Neuroscience, American Chemical Society or American Psychological Association Annual Meetings) or a more general-themed meeting that has an identifiable neuroscience, Bioinformatics or chemistry component (e.g. Society for Experimental Biology, AAAS, Materials Research Society, etc.).
-For the CBBRe travel awards, applicants may apply for support for international travel, but there are insufficient funds to meet all the costs for attending an international conference.
-Applicants requesting support from the USD-N3 travel award program are restricted to travel within the U.S., Canada and Mexico.
+The award supports graduate student presentations at a professional meeting.
+Funds may be requested to virtually present at either a discipline-specific meeting (e.g. the Society for Neuroscience, American Chemical Society or American Psychological Association Annual Meetings) or a more general-themed meeting that has an identifiable neuroscience, Bioinformatics or chemistry component (e.g. Society for Experimental Biology, AAAS, Materials Research Society, etc.).

-For USD-N3 travel awards, the applicant must be a graduate student in good academic standing in one of the USD graduate programs that are part of the USD-N3 program (basic biomedical sciences, chemistry, biology or biomedical engineering), or a research staff member affiliated with part of the USD-N3 program.
+For USD-N3 travel awards, the applicant must be a graduate student in good academic standing in one of the USD graduate programs that are part of the USD-N3 program (basic biomedical sciences, chemistry, biology or biomedical engineering).
 Applicants must be the primary presenting author of original research at the meeting (poster or oral presentation).
 Applications can be made prior to having the presentation accepted by the meeting program committee, but the final award will require confirmation that the applicant’s presentation has been accepted.
-Students may only be awarded two travel awards over the course of their training, and preference will be given in the review process to applicants who have not received a USD-N3 travel award.
-Acceptance of the travel award requires USD-N3 travel grant awardees to: (1) Present their research at an on-campus research symposium, e.g. IdeaFest in April or the Annual CBBRe Symposium in August, (2) attend at least three USD-N3 professional development workshops within the next 12 months and (3) Participate in the USD Three Minute Thesis (3MT) Competition.